nicole-elchaar/10K-sentiments/README.md

 1. a return variable from two days after the 10-K's release to ten days following
 1. the 10-K's word count
 1. the 10-K's unique word count
-1. accounting variables from the CCM
+1. accounting variables for further analysis

 ## Requirements